 While the world is busy on other fronts, it would be up to ASEAN (the Association of Southeast Asian Nations) to try to understand if and how to intervene on the Myanmar issue.
 At the end of 2021, during Brunei's rotating presidency, the Tatmadaw had been excluded from the official meetings of the Association.
 With the start of Cambodia's presidency, however, some divergent perspectives have emerged on the position to be maintained regarding Naypyidaw.
 The visit of Cambodian Prime Minister Hun Sen to Myanmar at the beginning of January created controversy.
 Indonesia, Singapore and Malaysia have reacted negatively to the move by the political leader in Phnom Penh.
 Malaysian Prime Minister Ismail Sabri Yaakob said that Kuala Lumpur will not support any attempt to invite political representatives of the Burmese junta to ASEAN meetings.
 Singapore's Prime Minister Lee Hsien Loong recalled that at the moment there has been no progress in implementing the five-point peace plan proposed by the bloc months ago.
 A must-do program, according to Indonesian President Joko Widodo.
 Hun Sen responded by saying that his visit to Myanmar was aimed at "planting trees, not cutting them down."

 In recent weeks, the military junta, if possible, has tightened its grip even further in anticipation of the anniversary of the coup.
 Authorities recently announced that not even a peaceful way to protest, that had been popular in the early days and weeks following the coup, will be tolerated.
 Those who honk or bang pots and pans could be charged with treason or terrorism.

-Lorenzo Lamperti, China Files
+Lorenzo Lamperti, editorial director of China Files